thesephist/web-audio-workshop-2020/README.md

 Before we move onto writing a sound player that can play melodies and notes, we need to brush up on some lightweight music theory.

 The common C-major scale is usually based on the "A" pitch being at 440Hz -- 440 vibrations per second.
-Most musci uses a type of tuning called ["equal temperament tuning"](https://en.wikipedia.org/wiki/Equal_temperament), which means between the low A and high A (440Hz and 880Hz), the interval is divided into 12 equal parts, into the 12 notes in between.
+Most music uses a type of tuning called ["equal temperament tuning"](https://en.wikipedia.org/wiki/Equal_temperament), which means between the low A and high A (440Hz and 880Hz), the interval is divided into 12 equal parts, into the 12 notes in between.

 If that went over your head, don't worry.
 The main takeaway from this bit of theory is that we can calculate the frequencies of the notes in a C major scale for our use in making music: